 “The narrower the airway is, the more the tissue vibrates, and the louder the snoring is.”

 She suggested that several factors may be contributing to the narrowing of my airways.
-Firstly, I have steadily gained weight over the years, resulting in extra fat around my throat which can contribute.
-I have also developed a bit of a taste for a glass of red wine before bed, which she says is definitely a factor as alcohol relaxes not only your mind, but also your body, making collapsed airways more likely.
+Firstly, I have steadily gained weight over the years, resulting in extra fat around my throat which can contribute to.
+I have also developed a bit of a taste for a glass of red wine before bed, which she says is definitely a factor as alcohol relaxes not only your mind but also your body, making collapsed airways more likely.
 My go-to excuse – hay fever – probably is affecting my snoring and I left with a prescription for a nasal spray to clear it up.
-I am also getting older and it seems that the ratio of men-to-women evens out with age.
+I am also getting older and it seems that the ratio of men to women evens out with age.
 The doc also discussed my stress levels, explaining that exhaustion can lead to snoring as we’re more likely to fall into a deep sleep when over-tired leading to relaxed, collapsed airways.

 The doctor also quizzed me about how tired I have been feeling during the day and suggested that if the interventions she has recommended don’t work, we may need to investigate the possibility that I have Obstructive Sleep Apnea – a more serious condition that causes a person to stop breathing for periods ranging from seconds to minutes at a time while asleep, resulting in fatigue.
-A scary thought, and one I hope will not turn out to be the case for me.
+This is a scary thought and one I hope will not turn out to be the case for me.